3mdeb/news-and-ideas/_posts/2018-08-14-apu2-validation-with-rte.md

 software tasks with handheld devices allow you to work practically from anywhere.
 This approach saves a big amount of time and makes a job easier.
-Unfortunately, as an embedded / firmware developer, there are often situations when direct action with hardware such us power cycle is required.
+Unfortunately, as an embedded / firmware developer, there are often situations when interaction with hardware such as a power cycle is required.
 This leads to a barrier for successful remote work.
 Therefore, there is a possibility of connecting the target platform to the Remote Testing Environment product giving ready to go full validation set.
 In this blog post, I will explain the required steps to connect our device under test with RTE and then show the possible use cases for the whole setup.

+For more information about RTE, go to [3mdeb/RTE](TBD: link to RTE marketing) website.

 ## RTE connection

 Remote Test Environment has many interfaces available for the user.
 In this example, we are enabling RTE with APU2 setup for future validation, so we should focus on SPI, RS232 and GPIO interfaces.

 Our setup requires:
 * RTE HAT,